Best Garden Tool Organizers for Garage Walls

 A few notes:

-- Rakes/shovels (1.25″ handles) belong on a wall rack with handle clips or J-hooks (Slots 1, 2, or 3 depending on count and handle thickness).
+- Rakes/shovels (1.25″ handles) belong on a wall rack with handle clips or J-hooks (the WALMANN rack, the Heavy Duty 10-pack, or the Berry Ave holder depending on count and handle thickness).
 Pegboard is the wrong scale.

 - Brooms/mops (1″ handles) work on either a wall rack or pegboard with handle hooks — pegboard is workable but tighter on space.